 Biography

-The "impressive" (New York Times) and "rich, glowing" (New York Arts) mezzo-soprano Sahoko Sato Timpone made her Carnegie Hall debut in Mendelssohn's Midsummer Night's Dream with the Academy of St. Martin in the Fields conducted by Sir Neville Marriner, narrated by Christopher Plummer, and has since appeared in opera and concerts throughout North America, Asia, and Europe.
+The "impressive" (New York Times) and "rich, glowing" (New York Arts) Japanese American mezzo-soprano Sahoko Sato Timpone made her Carnegie Hall debut in Mendelssohn's A Midsummer Night's Dream with the Academy of St. Martin in the Fields conducted by Sir Neville Marriner, narrated by Christopher Plummer, and has since appeared in opera and concerts throughout North America, Asia, and Europe.

 On the concert stage, her past performances include Verdi's Requiem with the New York Choral Society, Beethoven's Ninth Symphony at Carnegie Hall and United Nations with New York Symphonic Ensemble and Canadian Symphony Orchestra of NYC, Bruckner's Te Deum, Beethoven's Choral Fantasy, and Alexander Nevsky with Queensboro Symphony, Handel's Messiah with Singapore Symphony, and solo engagements with Seattle Symphony, Oregon Symphony, Chautauqua Symphony, and Sapporo Symphony.